29 Oct A Father’s Story

 In healthy ways, look outside your relationship for other resources that feed you.
 But beware the tendency to find solace in a bottle, overwork, or an affair.
 Exercise, read, go to movies, deepen your spiritual life.
-What’s kept me (relatively) sane is to go on a long hike with one of several male friends nearly every weekend.
+What’s kept me (relatively) sane is to go on a long hike with a friend nearly every weekend.
 I get up early and am back around noon so I feel great and it doesn’t impact the family too much.
-I also take about a week each year and go have an adventure with two other men.
-Of course, my wife has a right to the same amount of time for herself while I watch the kids.
+I also take about a week each year and go have an adventure with two other friends.
+Of course, my partner has a right to the same amount of time for herself while I watch the kids.

-Turn to men for companionship and support, especially fathers.
+Turn to friends for companionship and support, especially fathers or partners.
 They have something unique to offer you.
-You stand in a long line of men reaching back to times when we sat around the fire next to our wives nuzzling our children while we stayed alert to noises in the darkness outside our circle of light.
+You stand in a long line of partners reaching back to times when we sat around the fire next to our women nuzzling our children while we stayed alert to noises in the darkness outside our circle of light.

 Pay attention to your heart

-It can make a huge difference to feel that your wife truly gets how it is for you.
+It can make a huge difference to feel that your partner truly gets how it is for you.
 The facts may not change, but the way you experience them can change through communication.
-Find a good time to talk with your wife.
-If things get defensive or heated, perhaps you can write her a little note.
+Find a good time to talk with your partner.
+If things get defensive or heated, perhaps you can write them a little note.
 It always helps to start the conversation with appreciation for all the effort she makes; you are not the only one who is making big sacrifices.

 Operationalize your wants

-Translate how you want your wife to be into practical terms.
+Translate how you want your partner to be into practical terms.
 It is impotent to moan and groan without proposing effective alternatives.

-Don’t kid yourself: the arrival of children stresses many marriages past the point of no return.
-A.P.P.L.E. offers excellent support groups and low-fee counseling, and there are other resources in our community as well.
-I’m also happy to talk with you.
+Don’t kid yourself: the arrival of children stresses many relationships past the point of no return.
+A.P.P.L.E. offers excellent support groups and low-fee counseling, and there are other resources in your community as well.

 Enjoy the ride